 Due to funding limitations, the public sector is particularly vulnerable to deferred maintenance backlogs.
 Shrinking budgets lead to maintenance delays, and repair work is often postponed for subsequent budget cycles.
-This can lead to increased safety hazards and a reduced quality of services if not properly handled.
-According to the State of Our Schools report from 2016, there’s an annual gap of $46 billion between the current spending and the funding necessary to modernize and upgrade U.S. public school facilities.
+This can lead to increased safety hazards and reduced quality of services if not correctly handled.
+According to the State of Our Schools report, there’s an annual gap of $46 billion between the current spending and the funding necessary to modernize and upgrade U.S. public school facilities.

 2. Deferred Maintenance for Real Estate

 In the real estate sector, postponed repair work is also grouped under the term “deferred maintenance.”
-Usually these are minor cosmetic repairs.
-Examples include peeling paint, broken windows, vegetation stains on external walls, water damage, and more.
-To avoid accumulating a deferred maintenance backlog, once a new building is completed, property managers can implement preventive maintenance programs.
+Usually, these are minor cosmetic repairs.
+Examples include peeling paint, broken windows, vegetation stains on external walls, water damage, etc. Property managers can implement preventive maintenance programs once a new building is completed to avoid accumulating a deferred maintenance backlog.

 3. Deferred Maintenance for Facilities

 Deferred maintenance is also common in facility management.
 This may shorten assets’ life cycle, lead to asset failure, or cause unscheduled downtime, which can be extremely costly.
 For example, say a worker is fulfilling a planned maintenance work order when a critical asset suddenly breaks down.
 They will likely abandon the task at hand to address the more urgent equipment emergency.